A Fresh Take on Classic Seafood Rolls

 Instructions

-- Mash with a fork until the mixture is creamy and smooth.
+- In a separate bowl, combine the avocado, garlic, lime juice, and mayonnaise.
+Mash with a fork or blend until smooth and creamy.
 Season to taste with salt and pepper, then stir in the cilantro.
 Set aside.

 - Heat a heavy skillet over medium-high heat.
-Add the shrimp and cook until pink and opaque, about 1 minute per side.
+Add the shrimp in a single layer and cook until pink and opaque, about 1 minute per side.

-- Transfer to a cutting board, allow to cool for 5 minutes, then chop into 3/4-inch pieces.
+- Transfer the shrimp to a cutting board and let cool for about 5 minutes, then chop into 3/4-inch pieces.

-- Add shrimp, then top with scallions, jalapeño and a few cilantro leaves if desired.
+- Spread the avocado-cilantro mayonnaise inside each toasted bun.
+Divide the shrimp evenly among the buns, then top with scallions, jalapeño slices, and cilantro leaves if desired.

 Absolutely wonderful.
 I tried it a second time using lobster.
 And I put the the avocado, mayo, garlic, cilantro and lime juice in a blender for a smother blend.
 My family loved both ways.